semanticdatalayer/SML/sml-reference/metrics.md

 - **Required:** N

 The format in which query results are returned.
-You can use one of AtScale's built-in named formats or a custom format string.
+You can use one of SML's built-in named formats or a custom format string.

 Supported named formats: